staunton-golding/Golding_fixel_segmenter/README.md

 **Credits**

 This research was conducted under the guidance of Dr. Adam Anderson of Vanderbilt University.
-It was supported by the VUSRP, and conducted with the Vanderbilt University Institute of Imaging Sciences.
+It was supported by the VUSRP, and conducted with the Vanderbilt University Institute of Imaging Science.

 **License**